mattkenefick/apm/README.md

     version of your app whether or not your customers have internet access.

+### Usage

+Projects will only use the compiled files in `deployment`.
+Any contributers can work on files in `src` and push changes to `deployment` by running gulp.

 ### Installation

 Run `npm install` from within the `src` directory to install required